methanoliver/awesome-renpy/README.md

 + [FotoSketcher](https://fotosketcher.com/) - A better way of making photos look like paintings.
 Windows-only, runs under Wine.
 + [VanceAI](https://vanceai.com/) - A number of online image processing tools that includes interesting photo-to-sketch implementations.
 + [Calligraphr](https://www.calligraphr.com/) - A web service that generates a TTF from supplied images, meant primarily to produce handwritten fonts.
++ [Homestyler](https://www.homestyler.com/) - Online interior design tool, useful to produce an image of an interior that you will later torture with an AI painting tool.

 ## Support